kaleab-taye/Info-Desk_and_Online_Consultancy/README.md

 #useage guidlines
 >> users will be directed to the index page as soon as they open site
 >> users can access blogs posted on the site but they need an account to post any new ones
->> it is not possible to have an admin account in the registration so to test that feature a person will need to to insert data on the database manually with the following format      with email address- 'testemail@email.com', and password- 'password' (you need an encryption for the password so it is recomended to use the password and email provided below)
+>> it is not possible to have an admin account in the registration so to test that feature a person will need to to insert data on the database manually with the following format      with email address- 'testemail@email.com', and password- 'password' (you need an encryption for the password so it is recomended to use the password and email provided below) copy and paste the following query in the sql CLI
 >>
->> INSERT INTO `users` (`first_name`,`last_name`,`email`, `password`, `enabled`) VALUES ('fisrname','lastname','testemail@email.com', '$2a$10$4xZlnU7Gpg/T2c1iCrIU9eZvFmcbE4PIeUAS7dJh/eTS0u2rRfin2', 1);
+>>  insert into users(cred,email,enabled,first_name,last_name,password) values ("ADMIN","admin@email.com",1,"first_n","last_n","$2a$10$EwFYSPbte5L/lhZPyooIJuFdKUHiDu1MrhjPPyt3C2eD87o3IfjWG");
 >>
->> the password encryption is the following
->> ...